-Per NPR 7120.5, NPR 7120.7, NPR 7120.8, and NFS Part 1834, a project WBS is a key element of NASA project management processes.
+Per NPR 7120.5, NPR 7120.8, and NFS Part 1834, a project WBS is a key element of NASA project management processes.
 The WBS and WBS Dictionary requirements contained in these four documents apply to all types of NASA programs and projects depending on the product line involved.
 The WBS is a core element of a project's baseline throughout all life cycle phases.
 It is the responsibility of each project manager and their project team to ensure that the WBS requirements are adhered to, not only during initial WBS development, but also in its on-going maintenance and control.
-The standard project WBS structures and templates identified in the above NPRs were intended to apply only to new projects established on or after June 1, 2005.